 Biceps tendon tears at the elbow usually occur suddenly with a popping sensation followed by pain, swelling and bruising near the elbow as well as weakness and a new bulge in the biceps.

-Because biceps tendon tears require medical evaluation and treatment, see your doctor as soon as possible if you suspect you might have this type of injury.
+Because these injuries require medical evaluation and treatment, see your doctor as soon as possible if you suspect you might have a bicep tear.

 - Journal of Clinical Medicine Research: Actions of the Biceps Brachii at the Shoulder: A Review